Early 1980s recession: Inflation

 Inflation, which had averaged 3.2% annually since World War II had more than doubled after the 1973 oil shock, to a 7.7% annual rate.
 Inflation reached 9.1% in 1975, the highest rate since 1947.
 Inflation declined to 5.8% the following year but then edged higher.
 By 1979, inflation reached a startling 11.3% and in 1980, it soared to 13.5%.
 A brief recession occurred in 1980.
 Several key industries, including housing, steel manufacturing, and automobiles, experienced a downturn from which they did not recover until the end of the next recession.
 Many of the economic sectors that supplied the basic industries were also hit hard.
 Each period of high unemployment saw the Federal Reserve increase interest rates to reduce high inflation.
 Each time, once inflation fell and interest rates were lowered, unemployment slowly fell.
 Determined to wring inflation out of the economy, Federal Reserve chairman Paul Volcker slowed the rate of growth of the money supply and raised interest rates.
 The federal funds rate, which was about 11% in 1979, rose to 20% by June 1981.
 The prime interest rate, an important economic measure, eventually reached 21.5% in June 1982.

-Financial industry crisis

-The recession had a severe effect on financial institutions such as savings and loans and banks.